Murder of Wang Lianying: Discovery and investigation

-As the night passed, Lianying's parents contacted Zhu to inquire about her; Zhu, assuming that the rendezvous had culminated in a sexual encounter, assured them that she would return soon and promised to look into the matter.
-However, after discovering the damage to his car on 10 June, Zhu became suspicious.
-He found Yan near the Tihong Pawnshop, attempting to redeem Ti Hongguan's ring, the following day.
+Later that night, Lianying's parents contacted Zhu to inquire about her; Zhu, assuming that the rendezvous had culminated in a sexual encounter, assured them that she would return soon and promised to look into the matter.
+After discovering the damage to his car on 10 June, Zhu became suspicious.
+He found Yan near the Tihong Pawnshop the following day, attempting to redeem Ti Hongguan's ring.
 When asked about Lianying's whereabouts, Yan left, claiming that he needed to make a telephone call.
 Later that evening, Yan asked Wu to bury Lianying's corpse, though this request went unheeded.
-On 12 June, the supplemental Little Eastern Times and the tabloid The Crystal published notices that Lianying had disappeared, and the following day her father posted a 500 yuan (equivalent to ¥ in 2023) reward for her safe return.
+On 12 June, the supplemental Little Eastern Times and the tabloid The Crystal published notices that Lianying had disappeared, and the following day a 500 yuan (equivalent to ¥ in 2023) reward was posted for her safe return.

 Lianying's badly decomposed body was discovered, alongside the murder weapon, by farmers in a wheat field in Hui Township on 15 June.
-Initial coverage, carried in such newspapers as the Shen Bao and the Min Kuo Jih Pao, incorrectly reported that the body belonged to a forty-year-old woman.
-These reports described the body as wearing a striped shirt and pants, with bare feet that had not been bound.
+Initial coverage, carried in newspapers such as the Shen Bao and the Min Kuo Jih Pao, incorrectly reported that the body belonged to a forty-year-old woman.
+These reports described the body as wearing a striped shirt and pants, with bare feet that showed no signs of binding.
 Further coverage, published the following day, identified the cause of death and suggested that the victim had been a prostitute.
 Lianying was identified in the press as the likely victim on 17 June, and the news that she had last been seen with Yan was released three days later.